MasFlam/MoneroChad/README.md

 ```
 DISCORD_API_TOKEN=Your Discord API bot token
 GUILD_IDS=Comma separated IDs of guilds the bot runs in
-MONEROCHAD_NEWS_CHANNEL_IDS=Comma separated IDs of channels the bot relays news feeds to  (Not implemented yet)
+NEWS_CHANNEL_IDS=Comma separated IDs of channels the bot relays news feeds to
 ```
 Put this into a file named `.env` in the directory the bot will run in.